 The AC power supplied in the boat is provided by a main breaker located in the aft cabin starbaord side.
-The branch breakers are in the MDP located at the nav station.
+The branch breakers are in the MDP located port main salon behind aft seatback.

 Never work on an energized circuit!
 Always treat any circuit as if it were live!
 Always have trained, competent technicians to service your electrical systems!